wildthinkslaboratory/starterblog/drafts/complexMath.md

 #### Picture 1: Tangent Line
-You can drag the big red dot left and right to see different tangent lines.
+You can drag the red dot left and right to see different tangent lines.
 ```javascript /autoplay
 //smartdown.import=https://cdnjs.cloudflare.com/ajax/libs/jsxgraph/0.99.7/jsxgraphcore.js